devChuk/CS3113/README.md

 This is my repo for CS3113 - Intro to Gram Programming class for Fall 2016.
 Here, I'll place all my HW for my course here.

+It also contains all the class notes :3

 All the code is written in C++.
 It uses SDL 2.0 to render with OpenGL.